 Phlox divaricata (woodland phlox)

-General Info: Phlox divaricata, commonly called woodland phlox, is a spreading native wildflower which forms mats of foliage with stems typically reaching 12-15 inches tall.
+General Info: Phlox divaricata, commonly called woodland phlox, is a North American native perennial that thrives in medium moisture soil in part shade to full shade.
+It is a spreading native wildflower that forms mats of foliage.
+This species can reach about a foot to a foot and a half tall.
 As the common name suggests, this is a woodland species which occurs in rich woods, fields and along streams.